Try Opteryx

 From Example Notes

-from VARCHAR '2024-01-15'::DATE String must be in YYYY-MM-DD format
+from VARCHAR '2024-01-15'::DATE String must be in YYYY-MM-DD (or unpadded YYYY-M-D) format by default

 from TIMESTAMP ts_col::DATE Truncates the time component; returns the date portion only